-Appendix 2: Narrative summary of related ideas and proposals
+Appendix 1: Narrative Summary of Related Ideas and Proposals

 We are not the first to suggest an alternative regulatory regime for the collection and use of web users' data, and many other proposals suggest the use of intermediaries.
-In this section, we review alternative ideas and proposals related to the regulation of web users' data.
+In this Appendix, we review alternative ideas and proposals related to the regulation of web users' data.

-Fukuyama et al. (2020) envision a regime in which consumers access digital platforms through third-party web services called middleware.
-Their proposed middleware services would filter, sort, fact-check, and otherwise control the display of platforms' content to users.
+Francis Fukuyama, Barak Richman, Ashish Goel, Roberta R. Katz, A. Douglas Melamed, and Marietje Schaake envision a regime in which consumers access digital platforms through third-party web services called middleware.61 Their proposed middleware services would filter, sort, fact-check, and otherwise control the display of platforms' content to users.
 An example of middleware would be a website that provides Twitter posts to users after filtering out content determined to be factually incorrect.
 Another example is a service that sorts Google News articles according to their quality or their match with the user's stated interests.
-Fukuyama et al. argue that middleware would reduce the influence of major platforms over public discourse and the nature of content consumption online.
-They also argue that competition between middleware providers would offer consumers choice between privacy settings and other terms of service.
-Fukuyama et al.'s proposal is primarily intended to reduce the control that platforms exercise over public discourse and the content consumed online.
+Fukuyama and coauthors argue that middleware would reduce the influence of major platforms over public discourse and the nature of content consumption online.
+They also argue that competition between middleware providers would offer consumers a choice between privacy settings and other terms of service.
+Fukuyama and coauthors' proposal is primarily intended to reduce the control that platforms exercise over public discourse and the content consumed online.
 It does not directly address privacy, nor does it provide remuneration to users.

 An alternative approach to the regulation of online markets is to assign fiduciary duties to existing web services.
-Balkin (2016) and Balkin and Zittrain (2016), for instance, suggest treating web services as fiduciaries in their handling of their users' data, i.e., as information fiduciaries.
-This suggestion is motivated by the fact that the relationship between web users and web services bears similarities to those that exist between people and their doctors or accountants, who hold fiduciary duties in the status quo.45 Under Balkin and Zittrain's proposal, web services would be similarly expected to ensure the security of their clients' data and to only use their data to their users' benefit.
-Web services would not be able, for instance, to sell their users' data to firms with weak data security measures.
+Jack Balkin62 and Jonathan Zittrain,63 for instance, suggest treating web services as fiduciaries in their handling of their users' data, that is, as information fiduciaries.
+This suggestion is motivated by the fact that the relationship between web users and web services bears similarities to those that exist between people and their doctors or accountants, who do hold fiduciary duties.64 Under Balkin and Zittrain's proposal, web services would similarly be expected to ensure the security of their clients' data and to only use their data to their users' benefit.
+Web services would not be able, for instance, to sell their users' data to firms with weak data-security measures.
 They would also be barred from using data on consumers' political beliefs to promote their private political objectives.
-Our proposal would similarly limit web services' use of consumer data, although fiduciary responsibilities under our regime would rest with the intermediaries providing web services with data rather than with the web services themselves.
+Our proposal would similarly limit web services' use of consumer data, although fiduciary responsibilities under our